Prague Attractions

 You need a separate ticket to enter this Synagogue.

-Yet another tourist attraction not to be missed while in the Jewish Quarter is Franz Kafka Monument.
+Yet another tourist attraction not to be missed while in the Jewish Quarter is the Franz Kafka Monument.

 Dress code at Jewish Quarter